Veil-Project/veil-project.github.io/en/drafts/2019-02-12-state-of-veil-network.md

 This complexity creates a number of scenarios which are important to be aware of, and need some explanation.

-- We see from the above table, for example, that when Zerocoin is spent, change will be received in CT, since Zerocoin can not currently spent to RingCT transactions.
+- We see from the above table, for example, that when Zerocoin is spent, change will be received in CT, since Zerocoin can not currently spend to RingCT transactions.

 - When would one have RingCT?
 Change from CT transactions are returned in RingCT.